Venture Fund Analysis

 Recommendation

-If there is enough support for the venture capital funds, they can go a long way towards making usre that the knowledge enhancement is possible in any community.
-It would go a long way towards patent protection as well thus in some ways, venture capital funds can cultivate a cultural of innovation in any business community.
-Not only that, it has a key role in making sure that the access is facilitated towards the small and medium sized enterprises.
-It also stimulates economic growth in some ways as well as create jobs.
+If there is enough support for the venture capital funds, they can go a long way towards making sure that knowledge enhancement is possible in any community.
+It would go a long way toward patent protection as well; thus, in some ways, venture capital funds can cultivate a culture of innovation in any business community.
+Not only that, it has a key role in making sure that access is facilitated for small and medium-sized enterprises.
+It also stimulates economic growth in some ways and creates jobs.

 Abor, J. and Adjasi, C.K., 2017.
 Corporate governance and the small and medium enterprises sector: theory and implications.
 Corporate Governance: The international journal of business in society, 7(2), pp.111-122.